infieldai/infield-ruby/README.md

                   repo_environment_id: ENV['INFIELD_REPO_ENVIRONMENT_ID')
     end

+And in any environment you want to profile from:

+    config.active_support.deprecation = :notify

 ## Configuration options

 The infield gem batches requests and sends them asyncronously.
 You can configure the following options to `Infield.run` (defaults shown here):